Code-Institute-Submissions/OdetteThurlbourn-stewardship-procurement_JanResub/README.md

 __________________

-- The gallery proved to be a challenging element as the images were not responding to code instruction to appear the same width and height - this was corrected by using the 'Love Running' masonry gallery layout and setting "clear" to both.
+- The gallery proved to be a challenging element as the images were not responding to code instruction to appear the same width and height - this was corrected by using the 'Love Running' gallery layout and setting "clear" to both.

 - The footer was set to "relative" in place of "absolute" to keep the footer at the bottom of the page throughout responsive testing.